subspace/subnomicon/docs/network/nodes.md

 ---
 title: Node Types and Roles
 sidebar_position: 1
-description: Participants in the Subspace Network
+description: Participants in the Autonomys Network
 keywords:
     - Consensus
     - Network
     - Node
     - Peer
 last_update:
-  date: 10/18/2023
+  date: 04/30/2024
-  author: Dariia Porechna
+  author: Saeid Yazdinejad
 ---

 A Subspace Node can run in several modes depending on configuration: